arirusso/pulse-analysis/README.md

 Mono audio files are recommended.
 If a stereo file is used, only the left channel will be analyzed.

-Sample audio files can be found [here]
+Sample audio files are included in the repository and can be found [here](https://github.com/arirusso/pulse-analysis/tree/master/spec/media)

 #### Command Line